Golf: Spain's Rahm wins CareerBuilder after playoff

 Rahm birdied the par-4 18th hole, the fourth of the playoff, to seal the win.
 The 23-year-old won the DP World Tour Championship in November and Sunday’s victory was his second on the PGA Tour.

+Rahm entered the tournament as the world’s number three but his victory pushes him past Jordan Spieth into second spot.

+“It’s hard to believe to be honest, passing Jordan Spieth,” he said.
+“That’s a three-time major champion.
+I only have two wins.
+He’s got 10-plus, right?
+It’s again – I’ve said it many times – I never thought I was going to be at this point in my life right now.”

-The world number three started the final day two behind 54-hole leader Austin Cook and Landry was one behind.
+Rahm started the final day two behind 54-hole leader Austin Cook and Landry was one behind.

 Cook’s chances faded when he went three over after six holes.